Two-dimensional correlation propagation dynamics with a cluster discrete phase-space method: Correlation propagation dynamics in two dimensions

 \section{Correlation propagation dynamics in two dimensions}

-To demonstrate the power of exploiting correlated clusters in dTWA, we specifically analyze the correlation propagation dynamics in the isolated Bose-Hubbard model on a square lattice~\cite{takasu2020energy,kaneko2022tensor}.
+To demonstrate the effectiveness of using correlated clusters in the dTWA, we specifically analyze the correlation propagation dynamics in an isolated Bose-Hubbard model on a square lattice~\cite{takasu2020energy,kaneko2022tensor}.
 The Hamiltonian is given by

 where $\hat a_i^\dag$ ($\hat a_i$) is the creation (annihilation) operator of bosons at site $i$, and $\langle i,j \rangle$ denotes pairs of nearest-neighbor sites.
 The hopping amplitude $J$ and the onsite interaction $U$ are tunable via the isotropic lattice depth $\mathcal{V}$.
-In the quench experiment, the dynamics is measured in a strongly interacting regime satisfying $U \gg J$.
-In that regime, the relevant Hilbert space is restricted.
-Here, the maximum occupation is set to $n_{\rm max} = 2$.
-Then, an arbitrary local operator can be represented in terms of a three-dimensional matrix, which can be decomposed in base matrices in the SU(3) group~\cite{davidson2015s,nagao20213}.
-The state truncation leads to a model of interacting SU(3) pseudospins from the original Hamiltonian, which is a specific case of the general model in Eq.~(\ref{eq: hamiltonian_general}).
+In quench experiments, the dynamics is observed in a strongly interacting regime where $U \gg J$.
+Under this condition, the relevant Hilbert space is restricted, and here we set the maximum occupation to $n_{\rm max} = 2$.
+Consequently, any local operator can be represented using a three-dimensional matrix, which can be decomposed in base matrices of the SU(3) group~\cite{davidson2015s,nagao20213}.
+This state truncation transforms the original Hamiltonian into a model of interacting SU(3) pseudospins, representing a specific case of the general model in Eq.~(\ref{eq: hamiltonian_general}).
 Technical details of the C-dTWA for this reduced system, as well as those of the Gaussian CTWA, are provided in Appendix~\ref{app: manual}.